Trans-Neptunian objects found in the first four years of the Dark Energy Survey: Linking TNO detections in the transient catalog

 For short arcs of distant objects, we can neglect the gravitational perturbation, and the effect of $\dot\gamma$ on observed position is highly suppressed.
 Rewriting equations \ref{eq:theta_x} and \ref{eq:theta_y} with $g,\dot\gamma = 0$,

-If the distance $d = 1/\gamma$ to the object is known, this allows transformation of the $(\theta_x,\theta_y)$ coordinates into an $(\alpha,\beta)$ system where the motion is linear. \cite{Holman2018} exploit this result for linking of tracklets, but we must link individual detections.
+If we assume a distance $d = 1/\gamma,$ this allows transformation of the $(\theta_x,\theta_y)$ coordinates into an $(\alpha,\beta)$ system where the motion is linear. \cite{Holman2018} exploit this result for linking of tracklets, but we must link individual detections.
 From equation \ref{eq:bound}, it becomes clear that after a time $\Delta t$ an object in a bound orbit will be in a circle in the $(\alpha,\beta)$ plane of radius

 centered around the first detection.

 We start by selecting all exposures from season $k$ which could potentially contain a TNO with $\gamma$ within the selected bin and $(\alpha, \beta)$ within the $3.5\degr$ patch radius.
 We apply the transformations from equations \ref{eq:parallax_x} and \ref{eq:parallax_y} for $\gamma_j$ to all transients detected in each exposure, and each set of resulting positions is used to constructed a kD tree.
 Trees for exposure pairs that are up to 90 days apart from each other are then searched for pairs of detections with a search radius as defined in equation \ref{eq:search_radius}.
 This process is repeated at the edges of the distance bin ($\gamma_j \pm \delta\gamma_j$), resulting in the final list of pairs for the bin $j$.